 Explore the Museum & Visitor Center Under the Gateway Arch

+An essential aspect of visiting the Gateway Arch with kids is to take some time. and learn the history of the area.
+The Gateway Museum is a perfect location for this.
 The museum at the Gateway Arch is located underground beneath the Arch.
 It features a grand entrance facing Luther Ely Smith Square and the Historic Old Courthouse.

 Be sure to also stop by the National Park Service visitor center and pick up a Jr Ranger program activity book.
-These activities are a great way to learn all about the Gateway Arch, and the Old Courthouse.
+These activities are a great way to learn all about the Gateway Arch and the Old Courthouse.

 Ride the Tram to the Top of the Gateway Arch

 Of course, you can’t visit the Gateway Arch without taking the tram ride to the top of the Arch.
+A rife to the top of the Gateway Arch with kids is probably the most memorable part of the visit.

 You are first shown a brief movie on the history of westward expansion and the Mississippi River, before the skinny doors open, revealing bright-white orbs behind each.